Have your pen and paper handy? We’re throwing 10 creative ideas at you to discover in Wisconsin’s stunning southwest corner!

 5. A sightseeing staple here in Wisconsin, the House on the Rock in Spring Green definitely lives up to its fun and eclectic reputation.
 This former vacation home– created by Alex Jordan –is now enjoyed by thousands every year as an attraction, inn and resort.

 6. Norskedalen is a nature and heritage center located in Coon Valley.
-Take a stroll on the six miles of nature trails, and enjoy the guided tours of the restored Bekkum pioneer log homestead and the Skumsrud Heritage Farm, which features an open-air museum with 12 different types of Norwegian immigrant log houses.
+Take a stroll on the six miles of nature trails, and enjoy the guided tours of the restored Bekkum pioneer log homestead and the Thruengaarden (formerly Skumsrud Heritage Farm, open by appointment), which features an open-air museum with 12 different types of Norwegian immigrant log houses.

 8. For the adrenaline junky, we’ve got just the thing.
 Southwest Wisconsin isn’t just nature walks and sightseeing, the area can really get your heart pumping, too.
 Get an adrenaline rush when you climb on-board a small plane to enjoy 60 seconds of free fall over Lancaster with Airborne Skydiving.

-9. An impressive line-up of country music stars will touch down in Wisconsin’s second oldest city for Country on the River, August 7-9, 2014.
-Artists such as Jason Aldean, The Band Perry, Tracy Lawrence, Thompson Square and many more will make this concert a must see.
+9. An impressive line-up of country music stars will touch down in Wisconsin’s second oldest city for Country on the River, in August.
+Artists such as Jason Aldean, The Band Perry, Tracy Lawrence, Thompson Square and many more have performed making this concert a must see.

 10. Journey to Platteville’s downtown historic district and check out the Mining Museum - Rollo Jamison Museum for an underground tour of the 1845 Bevans Lead Mine.
 Psst…while you’re in the area, be sure to climb the world’s largest M for a spectacular view of southwest Wisconsin.